-VI.
+VII.
 Public Comment

 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
-First, a draft plan will be available at Town Hall for customers to view.
+First, a draft plan will be will be available at Town Hall for customers to view.
 A notice will be included in customer water bill notifying them of such.
-Also, a draft plan will be published on the Town of White Lake website.
-Notice will be printed in all customer water bills to collect comments on the draft.
-All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by White Lake's Town Commissioners.
+Also a draft plan will be published in The Robesonian.
+All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Maxton's Town Commissioners.

-VII.
+VIII.
 Variance Protocols

-Applications for water use variance requests are available from the Town of White Lake website and Town Public Works Office.
-All applications must be submitted to the Public Works Office for review by the Public Works Director or his designee.
-A decision to approve or deny individual variance requests will be determined within two weeks of submittal after careful consideration of the following criteria: impact on water demand, expected duration, alternative source options, social and economic importance, purpose (i.e., necessary use of drinking water) and the prevention of structural damage.
+Applications for water use variance requests are available from the Town Hall.
+All applications must be submitted to the Town Hall for review by the Town Manager or his designee.
+A decision to approve or deny individual variance requests will be determined within two weeks of submittal after careful consideration of the following criteria: impact on water demand, expected duration, alternative source options, social and economic importance, purpose (i.e. necessary use of drinking water) and the prevention of structural damage.